 a beaver kit’s

 I knew then that the fall leaves would fly before I could walk more properly.
 And now it’s November.
 My range of motion and muscle strength still hasn’t fully returned, but today I went for my last physical therapy visit.
-Then I treated myself to another walk at the preserve—I’ve had several in between.
+Then I treated myself to another walk at the preserve—I’ve had several walks there in between.
 I’m still not playing racquetball but I can walk fairly normally for as many miles as needed.
 The leaves have turned and most of the yellow ones have fallen to the ground.
 A few other trees are fiery red, and still haven’t dropped their leaves.
 Pine needles colour the paths.
 I no longer take for granted something as simple as being able to walk.
 This week a dear poet friend passed away suddenly from a heart attack.
 We never know when it will be time to go.
 The ski season will start in a month or so.
 Maybe I’ll be able to make some turns before Christmas, and play racquetball by then too.
 But for now, even if it’s with a diminishing limp, I can enjoy walking in the woods, bathing in the forest and taking pleasure in the vibrant autumn leaves that I anticipated, oh, almost nine months before.
 Nine months before.

 autumn chill . . .

 my dance in the woods

 with no one watching